greenelab/czi-seed-rfa/manuscript.md

 methods to quantify the extent to which latent space representations from one set of training data are represented in another [@cJPxOJMp,@1GtRgPRxn].
-These provide a strong foundation to compare low-dimensional representations.
-Generalizable representations should transfer across datasets of related biological contexts.
-In addition, We have found that combining multiple representations can better capture biological processes across scales [@Hlprh8TG], and that representations across scales capture distinct, valid signatures [@5Cj8i4Xu].
+These provide a strong foundation to compare low-dimensional representations across different low dimensional data representation technniques.
+Generalizable representations should
+transfer across datasets of related biological contexts.
+In addition, we have
+found that combining multiple representations can better capture biological processes across scales [@Hlprh8TG], and that representations across scales capture distinct, valid signatures [@5Cj8i4Xu].
+Therefore, we will form a catalogue from the set of low dimensional features learned across linear and non-linear methods from our base enabling technologies and proposed extensions in Aim 1.

 We will package and version reference cell types and their corresponding low-dimensional representations and deliver these as structured data objects in